 The obvious question arises when we talk about the regular shower.
 What is that?
-The products we use are those hygienic?
+The products we use are hygienic?
 Well, not all of those are hygienic.
-We will focus on everything related to shower later.
+We will focus on everything related to the shower later.

 Today our concern is to discuss the difference between body wash and shower gel.
 We will also tell you how hygienic those products are.

 Is Shower Gel Body Wash?
 The Main Differences between Them.

 A lot of people use shower gel and body wash interchangeably, They lather themselves luxuriously with shower gel on one day, and the next day pick up the body wash bottle next to it instead.
 But these two products are not the same.
 Here are the main differences between them.